OldStarchy/ts-react-sandbox/readme.md

 From now, running `webpack` will build the output `dist/main.js` file.
 It may be a good idea to keep the dist files in the repository to prevent the need for a build step during automatic deployments, but for now they'll be ignored.

+### Add a basic html page for testing

+An empty `index.html` and modify the `ts` to show some output on the page when loaded.
+Remember to rebuild after changing `main.ts` file.